adjmel/Reverse-me/README.md

 # Reverse-me

-This repository contains solutions for the Reverse Me I'm Famous, !
+This repository contains solutions for the 42 project "Reverse Me I'm Famous" !
 This challenge is a simple introduction to reverse engineering!
 The goal is to reverse-engineer binaries to extract their algorithmic logic and discover valid passwords.